 HDD (Hard Disk Drive) The range can be anywhere from 50–120MB / s

-This test was run on SSD disc so no issues with IO operations detected
+This test was run on an SSD disc so no issues with IO operations detected

 cProfile is recommended for most users; it’s a C extension with reasonable overhead that makes it suitable for profiling long-running programs.
 Based on lsprof, contributed by Brett Rosen and Ted Czotter.